benjaminvdb/presentations/TMRL/PITCHME.md

-##### Developing a smarter Electronic Health Record
+### Developing a smarter Electronic Health Record

 ---

-###### Introduction
+#### Introduction

-* Insurers define the conditions that determine treatments rates for physiotherapy practices.
+* Insurers determine treatment rates
-* Quality of a patient's electronic health record is important.
+* Based on quality of electronic health record
-* Increasing pressure on therapists for providing data.
+* Increasing pressure on therapists for providing data

 ---

 #### Motivation

-1. Therapists spend 26% of their time doing administrative work.
+1. 26% of time spent on administrative work
-2. The systems do not provide feedback using this data in any meaningful way.
+2. Current systems do not provide meaningful feedback |
-3. This clearly induces more stress and results in less billable hours and an increase of the healthcare costs.

 ---